Chart Color Schemes

 Queens Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the Queens Park (WA) statistical area (Lv2) has an estimated population of around 9,298.
-This represents a growth of 2,030 people since the 2021 Census, which reported a population of 7,268.
-The increase is inferred from AreaSearch's estimation of the resident population at 8,661 following examination of ABS data released in June 2024, and an additional 8 validated new addresses since the Census date.
-This results in a population density ratio of 3,393 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessments.
-The Queens Park (WA) (SA2)'s growth rate of 27.9% since the 2021 census exceeds both the national average of 9.7% and the state's average.
-This growth is primarily driven by overseas migration, contributing approximately 76.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Queens Park (WA) is around 9,298.
+This figure represents an increase of 2,030 people since the 2021 Census, which reported a population of 7,268.
+The change was inferred from AreaSearch's estimation of the resident population at 8,661 following examination of ABS' latest ERP data release in June 2024 and validation of seven new addresses since the Census date.
+This results in a population density ratio of 3,393 persons per square kilometer, placing Queens Park in the upper quartile nationally according to AreaSearch's assessments.
+The suburb's growth rate of 27.9% since the 2021 census exceeds both national (9.9%) and state averages, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 76.0% of overall population gains during recent periods in Queens Park.

 Frequently Asked Questions - Population